cs0320-s24/server-amercede-czhan157/README.md

     We test that LoadCSV returns an informative error message when given improper inputs, and returns a success code upon valid inputs.
     We test that ViewCSV properly retrieves relevant information from the CSV for viewing, provided that a valid CSV has already been loaded.
 In any other case, we assert that the proper error reponse is given.
     In SearchCSV, we test to make sure that it only returns a successful response if the CSV has already been loaded, and if all queries are present and valid.
 We check to ensure proper handling of non-valid inputs.
+We have both unit tests and integration tests for both CSV and Broadband functionality.

 # How to
 Run the tests you wrote/were provided